ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 Overall, our analysis suggests that there is a difference in the relationship between xG and actual goals for winning and losing teams.
 Winning teams tend to be more efficient at converting their chances into goals, while losing teams struggle to capitalize on their scoring opportunities.

 Analyzing xG vs actual goals for winning and losing teams: We can plot the relationship between xG and actual goals scored for winning and losing teams separately to see if there are any noticeable differences.
 We can use a scatter plot with xG on the x-axis and actual goals scored on the y-axis.
-We can color-code the points based on whether the team won or lost.
+We can color-code the points based on whether the team won or lost.<br>

+<h4>Figure 1:</h4>
 ![goals scored](images/analysis3_image1.jpg)

 From the histograms, we can see that winning teams tend to have a higher concentration of xG around 1-2, while losing teams have a wider spread of xG values.
 Additionally, winning teams tend to have a higher concentration of actual goals scored around 1-3, while losing teams have a wider spread of goals scored.

 We can also look at the distribution of xG and actual goals scored across all matches in the dataset.
-We can use boxplots to compare the distributions and see if there are any outliers or significant differences between winning and losing teams.
+We can use boxplots to compare the distributions and see if there are any outliers or significant differences between winning and losing teams.<br>

+<h4>Figure 2:</h4>
 ![goals scored](images/analysis3_image2.jpg)